dof-studio/Galculator/README.md

 # Galculator
-Embedded Interpreted Control Language - Designed for DVP and Statisticality.
+Embedded Interpreted Control Language - Native for C++ - Designed for DVP and Statisticality.